The Dodgers' title drought didn't end at 29 years, but here's how it can at 30

 We know the Los Angeles Dodgers can bounce back from adversity.
 We saw it just a few days ago, when they blew two big leads in losing a 13-12 classic in Game 5 of the World Series, then came right back to beat the Houston Astros' Justin Verlander to force a Game 7.

 That the Dodgers lost 5-1 in the series finale was a massive disappointment for a high-profile franchise that hasn't won a title in 29 years.
-By next October, L.A. will be staring at a three-decade-long championship drought.
+By next October, the Dodgers will be staring at a three-decade-long championship drought.

-Nevertheless, that the Dodgers came up one victory short against a great Houston Astros team should not be looked as a red flag.
+Nevertheless, that the Dodgers came up one victory short against a great Houston Astros team should not be looked at as a red flag.
 There is nothing wrong with the Dodgers, nor is there anything that needs to be fixed.
 As with all teams, there are key decisions to be made this winter.
 L.A.'s think tank front office will certainly work to get better on the margins.

 Even if the Dodgers brought back the exact same team in 2018, they would be a heavy favorite to win a sixth straight National League West title.
 They would also be viewed as a prime World Series favorite.
 In fact, depending on which Vegas odds you look at, L.A is either already the favorite, or is a close second in the early betting lines.

-The problem for the Dodgers, Astros, Chicago Cubs, New York Yankees and any other team staking claim to a spot on baseball's current elite tier is they can all make the exact same claim: They aren't going anywhere anytime soon.
+The problem for the Dodgers, Astros, Chicago Cubs, New York Yankees and any other team staking claim to a spot on baseball's current elite tier is that they can all make the exact same claim: They aren't going anywhere anytime soon.
 The four teams named all have dynamic young cores, their best players locked up for the immediate future and all have the resources that come with being in one of the most populous markets in America.

 As Cubs president Theo Epstein has often said, the postseason is a crapshoot, and the best you can do is put your team in position to win every year.
 The Dodgers should be in that position again next year, no matter what happens between now and spring training.